Contract Hire is a very popular way of funding company vehicles for many reasons.

 The leasing company will generally include a fixed price maintenance package for the vehicles they buy as part of the sale and leaseback arrangement.
 They might suggest that older or higher mileage vehicles should be maintained at actual cost to keep costs down, with new vehicles replacing them having a full maintenance service included.

-The mileage travelled by the vehicles will be the basis for determining a suitable end date and the monthly lease charges applicable.
+The mileage traveled by the vehicles will be the basis for determining a suitable end date and the monthly lease charges applicable.
 It will also be the basis for determining a maintenance budget going forward.
 An excess mileage ‘pence per mile’ will be set up which can be pooled across a fleet, this will allow that fluctuations in future mileages are accommodated for with no additional costs building up.

 It is in the leasing company’s interests to provide a high level of customer service and ongoing advice, after all, they want you to order your new vehicles from them when the used ones they purchased from you are due for replacement.
 They should advise you on the best fleet profile to operate, not only from a whole life cost point of view, but also taking into account the motivational and vehicle reliability needs of your drivers.
 Vehicle technology is advancing so fast so the leasing company should keep you right up to date with the best vehicles to choose going forward, plus advice on Co2 emissions, maintenance, depreciation costs, reducing your company fuel bill, insurance costs and drivers benefit in kind taxation.